 - The Committee shall establish the format and related deadlines for receiving budget requests in advance of notifying the campus community of the opportunity to apply for funding.
 At least 11- business days must be provided to members of the campus community for preparing their requests.

 - Any member of the University of Washington Bothell campus community may submit a request for annual funding.

 - The intent of the annual operating budget is to support on-going student activities, services, and programs.
 It is the intent that the funds deemed “long-term” shall be used to purchase capital (non-recurring) equipment, fixtures and furnishings, lease and/or bond obligations, and other related expenditures.

-D. At the Committee’s discretion, a hearing may be required for those requests that lack sufficient detail or justification.
-The Committee should provide at least 10-business days’ notice of a hearing to those individuals requested to be in attendance.
+- At the Committee’s discretion, a proposal presentation may be required for those requests that lack sufficient detail or justification.
+The Committee should provide at least 10-business days’ notice of a proposal presentation to those individuals requested to be in attendance.

-E. The Committee shall organize and publicize at least one open forum on its proposed annual funding allocations at least 10-calendar days prior to adopting a final budget.
+- The Committee shall organize and publicize at least one open forum on its proposed annual funding allocations at least 8-business days prior to adopting a final budget.